Epsilon Sagittarii: Companion stars

 As of 2001, the secondary star, ε Sagittarii B, is located at an angular separation of 2.392 arcseconds from the primary along a position angle of 142.3°.
 At the distance of this system, this angle is equivalent to a physical separation of about 106 AU.
 It is likely to be a main sequence star with about 95% of the mass of the Sun.

-The system has a higher optical linear polarisation than expected for its distance from the Sun; this has been attributed to light scattered off the disk from the secondary, but a more recent analysis suggest that it is caused by the presence of a gas disk around the primary.
+The system has a higher optical linear polarisation than expected for its distance from the Sun; this has been attributed to light scattered off the disk from the secondary, but a more recent analysis suggests that it is caused by the presence of a gas disk around the primary.
 Prior to its 1993 identification using an adaptive optics coronagraph, this companion may have been responsible for the spectral anomalies that were attributed to the primary star.

 At least two further companions have been listed for Epsilon Sagittarii.
 There is a 14th-magnitude star (UCAC3 112-415471) at an angular separation of 32.3 arcseconds, but it has a much smaller parallax and so is likely to be a background object.
 HD 169178 is a 9th-magnitude star separated from Epsilon Sagittarii by 14 '; it has a similar parallax and proper motion and is listed in the Washington Double Star Catalog as a companion.